Loriowar/relation_builder/README.md

 # RelationBuilder

-TODO: Write a gem description
+This is a gem for easy build of nested relations through options of initialize

 ## Installation